gravwell/.github/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: Use this template for a task.
-A task should be used for other changes, including refactoring, automated testing, configuration changes, or other supporting tasks that are not directly related to the development of the product.
+A task should be used for refactoring, automated testing, configuration changes, or other supporting tasks that are not directly related to product development.
 labels: task
 title: "[FEATURE SCOPE]: [TITLE]"
 ---